-Dividing perennials encourages them to grow more vigorously, promotes plant health and prevents them from becoming overcrowded.
-Divide geraniums in early spring by digging up a mature, 3-5 year old clump.
-Cut the plant with a shovel or other sharp tool, making sure each division has plenty of roots.
+Dividing perennials encourages plants to grow more vigorously, prevents overcrowding, and promotes plant health.
+Divide amsonia in early spring or fall by digging up a mature, 3-5 year old clump.
+Cut the plant into several pieces with a shovel or other sharp tool, making sure each division has plenty of roots.
 Plant the divisions back in the garden and water well.
 Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.

-Geraniums are hardy, but will benefit from mulching in very cold areas.
+While amsonia is winter hardy, it will benefit from mulching in cold areas.
 The time to winterize your plants is in late fall.
 When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
 Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material over the crown of each plant to prevent winter damage.

-In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
+In cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.